solita/solita.github.com/_posts/2012-12-11-codetasting-code-behind-the-event.md

 Another solution, which will work with any technology and is more reliable and flexible, is to have a proxy server that routes the challenges to backend servers.
 That could even enable running multiple versions of backend servers simultaneously.
 Implementing that would have been only a dozen lines of code.
 Even a generic load balancer might have fared well.

-## Joys and Tears of Clojure
+## Building the Challenger

 Before this project I had barely used Clojure - just done some small exercises and implemented Conway's Game of Life - so I was quite clueless as to Clojure's idioms and how to structure the code.
 Getting started required learning a bunch of technologies for creating web applications ([Leiningen](https://github.com/technomancy/leiningen), [Ring](https://github.com/ring-clojure/ring), [Compojure](https://github.com/weavejester/compojure), [Moustache](https://github.com/cgrand/moustache), [Enlive](https://github.com/cgrand/enlive) etc.) which took about one or two hours per technology of reading tutorials and documentation.
+When implementing the challenger, I had much more trial and error than if I had used a familiar platform.
 Here are some things that I learned.

 ### Code Reloading